Proven-Paradox/shaper-system/Handbook.md

   * Light - Successfully dealing Light damage allows you give [shield](#shield) to an ally within the triggering Ability's range.
 // TODO: Define shield
   * Dark - Successfully dealing Dark damage heals you for half the damage done.
 * Your damage multiplier for all Abilities that deal your specialized damage type increases by 1 when you reach level 10.
+Note that to gain these benefits, the damage must be done by you personally.
+If using the Summoning module, your summoned allies do not benefit from this Talent.

 #### Endurance Mage
 You can draw energy from your body to fuel your abilities.
 You may use your Toughness in place of your Mind to determine your MP.